staazmeister/Portfolio/README.md

 flexbox, media queries,and css variables.

 ## Actions taken for this project
-- Created portfolio web application using HTML, CSS, Media Queries, Flexbox
+- Created portfolio web application using HTML, CSS, Media Queries, Flexbox, bootstrap
 - Used git commands to add, commit, and push all changes on to GitHub repository

 ## View of how deployed application looks